-Achilles is the protagonist of the Iliad, and the story centers on his rage anger against Agamemnon.
-The son of the immortal sea-nymph Thetis and the Phthian king Peleus, Achilles is by… (read full character analysis)
+Achilles is the protagonist of the Iliad, and the story centers on his rage and anger against Agamemnon.
+The son of the immortal sea-nymph Thetis and the Phthian king Peleus, Achilles is… read analysis of Achilles

 The eldest prince of Troy and heir to the throne.
 Hector is brave warrior and a thoughtful leader.
-He is also a devoted husband and father, and is very concerned for the survival of Troy… (read full character analysis)
+He is also a devoted husband and father, and is very concerned for the survival of Troy… read analysis of Hector

 The king of the gods, Zeus’ power greatly exceeds his fellow immortals.
-The fate of the war is changed when Zeus promises Thetis that he will give glory to Achilles by turning the war against… (read full character analysis)
+The fate of the war is changed when Zeus promises Thetis that he will give glory to Achilles by turning the war against… read analysis of Zeus

 King of Mycenae and leader of the Achaean armies.
 Agamemnon is the wealthiest of any of the Achaean kings and also commands the largest army.
 However, his leadership can be questionable at times.
-He quarrels… (read full character analysis)
+He quarrels… read analysis of Agamemnon

 Achilles’ mother, a sea-nymph.
 Thetis cares greatly for her mortal son, and is determined to fulfill his wishes before he dies.
-Legend has it that when Achilles was an infant, Thetis dipped in him… (read full character analysis)
+Legend has it that when Achilles was an infant, Thetis dipped in him… read analysis of Thetis

 Achilles’ constant companion and brother in arms, Patroclus is known for his compassion and good sense.
 When the Trojans begin to attack the Achaean ships, Patroclus puts on Achilles armor and fights the Trojans in Achilles’ place.
 He kills many men, but is ultimately slain by Hector.